Samyssmile/spring-rocket/README.md

 # Spring-Rocket

-This is a Spring-Boot 2 bootstrap project with some cool features.
-Use this project for building a backend for your App or use it as a microservice foundation.
+Spring-Rocket is a preconfigured Spring-Boot 2 project with some very important and often used features.
+This project was built to save a lot of time on the standard features.

 Just clone and start building your app.

-## Requirements ##
+## Minimal Requirements ##
 * Java 11
 * Gradle 7.2
+* Spring-Boot 2.5.6

 ## Already implemented Features ##